XPMUser/XPMUser.github.io/README.md

 Old Prodigy Discord Server: https://discord.gg/9HMtcgFQRc Prodigen Wiki: https://prodigen.fandom.com/wiki/Prodigen_Wiki

 Warning: Please don't go on sites that were made from Byethost on any school or work devices that are owned by the school or work companies!
 Please be careful when visiting/using the sites from Byethost.
 Swearing isn't recommended.
+You need to be at least 13 years old to use Discord, Reddit, Github, and Fandom.
+If you're at least 16 years old in California, you can use Fandom.

 Click on the left arrow to go back.